Who Is Bill Clinton?

 Campaigning for Hillary

-Having previously served as secretary of state under the Obama administration, Hillary Clinton eventually launched a new campaign to be elected commander-in-chief.
+Having previously served as secretary of state under the Obama administration, Hillary eventually launched a new campaign to be elected commander-in-chief.
 In July 2016, she became the official Democratic nominee for the American presidency, becoming the first woman in the U.S. to win a major political party's presidential nomination.

-During the Democratic National Convention, Bill, who had previously campaigned on behalf of his wife, spoke at length about the history of their dating and marriage, her civil rights work, her work on behalf of children, her commitment to diversity and the disenfranchised, her professional dedication as a public servant and her overall tenacity.
+During the Democratic National Convention, Clinton, who had previously campaigned on behalf of his wife, spoke at length about the history of their dating and marriage, her civil rights work, her work on behalf of children, her commitment to diversity and the disenfranchised, her professional dedication as a public servant and her overall tenacity.
 "For this time, Hillary is uniquely qualified to seize the opportunities and reduce the risks we face, and she is still the best darn change maker I have ever known," he said in his speech.

-After one of the most contentious presidential races in U.S. history, during which the Clinton Foundation came under attack as a "pay-for-play" service for the rich and powerful, Republican Donald Trump earned the majority of electoral votes and defeated Hillary Clinton on November 8, 2016.
+After one of the most contentious presidential races in U.S. history, during which the Clinton Foundation came under attack as a "pay-for-play" service for the rich and powerful, Republican Donald Trump earned the majority of electoral votes and defeated Hillary on November 8, 2016.
 Trump's stunning victory defied pre-election polls and was considered a resounding rejection of establishment politics by blue-collar and working-class Americans.

-"Our campaign was never about one person, or even one election," Hillary Clinton told her supporters.
+"Our campaign was never about one person, or even one election," Hillary told her supporters.
 "It was about the country we love and building an America that is hopeful, inclusive, and big-hearted.
 We have seen that our nation is more deeply divided than we thought.
 But I still believe in America, and I always will.
 And if you do, then we must accept this result and then look to the future.
 Donald Trump is going to be our president.
 We owe him an open mind and the chance to lead.
 Our constitutional democracy enshrines the peaceful transfer of power."